commtech/fscc-windows/README.md

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Enum\MF\PCI#VEN_18F7&DEV_00XX\XXXXXXXXXXXXXXXXXX#Child0X\Device Parameters\PortNumber`

+##### Which resitors are for termination?
+Near the connector on the front and back you will see resistors labeled '102' which are the pull up/down resistors.
+On the back you will see resistors labeled '101' which are the termination resistors.
+If you would like to send the card to us we will remove them for you.
+If you decide to do it yourself you will void your warranty.

 All of the following information has been copied from the linux README and has yet to be integrated into the Windows README.
 It will be soon.